dsccommunity/cNtfsAccessControl/README.md

 ```

-### Disable NTFS permissions inheritance
+### Disabling NTFS permissions inheritance

-This example shows how to use the cNtfsPermissionsInheritance DSC resource to disable NTFS permissions inheritance.
+This example shows how to use the **cNtfsPermissionsInheritance** DSC resource to disable NTFS permissions inheritance.

 ```powershell